andrei-kh/wallpaper-finder/README.md

       -l [LIMIT], --limit [LIMIT]
                             How many images would be parsed.
       -tf [TIME_FILTER], --time-filter [TIME_FILTER]
                             Only with sort-type top.
 Top from day, week, month, year or all.
       -rd, --remove-duplicates
                             Script would not save duplicates of images in save-folder.
                             If you have a lot of images you will die before it finishes.
       --credentials [PATH]  Folder with credentials.json.
       --save-folder [PATH]  Folder where immages would be saved.
       --temp-folder [PATH]  Temporary folder to save images.
                             WARNING: TEMPORARY FOLDER WOULD BE CLEARED!!!
     ```

     Also, you can edit __settings.json__, but values passed as a parameter     __override__ values from __settings.json__
-    ```json
+    ```javascript
     {
         "credentials_path": ".secret/credentials.json", // folder with credentialas.json
         "save_folder_path": "<better change this>",     // folder where images are saved "temp_folder_path": "./temp",                   // folder where images are saved during runtime "subreddits": [                                 // subreddits to parse
             "wallpaper"
         ],
         "sort_type": "top",                             // how to sort submissions "limit": 10,                                    // how many submissions will be loaded "time_filter": "month",                         // top from 'time_filter'
-        "remove_duplicates": false                      // checks for   duplicates
+        "remove_duplicates": false                      // check for duplicates
     }
     ```
 2. After executing script will load the images:

    ![Image loading](https://imgur.com/SWpOmzt.png)

 3. Image viewer will open after all images are open:

    ![Image Viewer](https://imgur.com/KBwex7c.png)

    You can pick images you want to save with __ALT+X__ shortcut.